nilearn/nilearn/doc/glm/glm_intro.rst

 `t` would not necessarily be 0 if the true effect were zero: by chance, noise in the data may be partly explained by the contrast of interest.
-However, if we assume that the noise is Gaussian and that the model is correctly specified, then we know that `t` should follow a Student distribution with `dof` degrees of freedom, where q is the number of free parameters in the model: in practice, the number of observations (i.e. the number of time points), `n_scans` minus the number of effects modelled (i.e. the number of columns `n_columns`) of the design matrix:
+However, if we assume that the noise is Gaussian and that the model is correctly specified, then we know that `t` should follow a Student distribution with `dof` degrees of freedom, where `dof` is the number of free parameters in the model: in practice, the number of observations (i.e. the number of time points), `n_scans` minus the number of effects modelled (i.e. the number of columns `n_columns`) of the design matrix: